TransLinkForecasting/conda_env/README.md

 If you have issues opening the miniforge installation file, you may need to click on properties of the exe file and check unblock.

-## Getting started
+## Getting Started

 To bump versions and then create a new build of the environment, run the bash (`.sh`) files for the corresponding environment.
-To install a current version of an environment, follow the instructions below to install each environment with yaml (`.yml`) files.
+To install a current version of an environment, follow the instructions below to install each environment with YAML (`.yml`) files.

 First, you must clone a copy of this repository:
 ```bash